Become an Expat in the Netherlands

-Living in the Netherlands
+Living in the Netherlands as an American

-Can a U.S. citizen move to the Netherlands?
+Can U.S. citizen live in the Netherlands?

 Visas for the Netherlands